 The erstwhile royal family of Kilimanoor has urged the Union Government to confer the Bharat Ratna on Raja Ravi Varma.
-A mentions that the erstwhile the family has submitted a proposal to G Kishan Reddy, Union Minister for Culture, urging the government to consider Varma’s "creative excellence, path-breaking innovations, amazing artistic prowess and exceptional performance that carried India’s name and fame beyond its borders...".
+A report in The Hindu mentions that the erstwhile the family has submitted a proposal to G Kishan Reddy, Union Minister for Culture, urging the government to consider Varma’s "creative excellence, path-breaking innovations, amazing artistic prowess and exceptional performance that carried India’s name and fame beyond its borders...".

 The 175th birth anniversary of Raja Ravi Varma coincides with the celebrations of 75 years of India's Independence.
 This is a timely opportunity for the Modi-led government and culture ministry to honour the Bharat Ratna by conferring it on Raja Ravi Varma in 2022, because it missed the chance of taking the initiative in 2014.
 Honour delayed is honour denied.